 Taxable income includes fares, tips or bonuses.
 You must declare it in your income tax return.
 This applies even if you're providing ride-sharing services on a casual basis to supplement your income from another job or other business activities.

 You can also claim deductions for expenses that directly relate to earning your ride-share income.

 Because you are operating a business, if you earn income from ride-sharing services you need to include this income and the deductions in your income tax return regardless of how much you earn.

 Income tax returns are filed annually, usually covering the period 1 April to 31 March.

 Expenses you incur while providing ride-sharing services are deductible.
 Expenses can include costs related to maintaining or operating assets, such as a vehicle or mobile device.

 Expenses can sometimes be both income-earning and for private use when providing ride-sharing services.
 You can only claim a deduction for the income-earning part of the expense.
 You need to work out the amount of income-earning use and use this amount to work out how much of your expenses you can claim.

-Some service fees or commission charged by a personal service platform may be claimed as a deduction in full, depending on the nature of the fees and charges.
+Some service fees or commission charged by a ride-sharing online marketplace may be claimed as a deduction in full, depending on the nature of the fees and charges.